 Biomedical Science is the branch of medical science specifically concerned with the laboratory diagnosis and monitoring of disease.
-The aim of the programme is to allow the student to gain the appropriate skills, competencies and training as a Biomedical Scientist according to the criteria set out by the Institute of Biomedical Science, which facilitates entry into NHS accredited hospital laboratories where they would normally complete a 'portfolio' prior to registration as a Biomedical Science.
-The degree programme has accordingly been accredited by the Institute of Biomedical Science.
+The aim of the programme is to provide the student with training as a Biomedical Scientist according to the criteria set out by the Health and Care Professions Council, which facilitates entry into NHS accredited hospital laboratories.
+The degree programme has accordingly been approved by the HCPC.
+The degree is also accredited by the Institute of Biomedical Science (IBMS).
+It is an integrated degree in which academic study is integrated with work-based learning in an accredited National Health Service (NHS) laboratory.

-Graduates are well qualified to enter a range of medically-related professions in a very buoyant employment market.
+Graduates are exceptionally well qualified to enter a range of medically-related professions in a very buoyant employment market.
 Their skills are sought after by a wide range of employers: NHS clinical laboratories, National Blood Service laboratories, Health Protection Agency, medical/pharmaceutical/veterinary/food/etc research & development laboratories, sales & marketing in health-related commerce, and a wide range of research laboratories.

-The programme is carefully prescribed to ensure that the 'key' areas regarded as essential for a Biomedical Scientist have been addressed i.e. Human anatomy & physiology, Cell biology, Biochemistry, Genetics, Molecular biology, Immunology, and Microbiology.
+The programme is carefully prescribed to ensure that the key areas regarded as essential for a Biomedical Scientist have been addressed i.e. human anatomy & physiology, cell biology, biochemistry, genetics, molecular biology, immunology, and microbiology.
 The theoretical aspects are fully integrated with a high proportion of practical work, so that much of the student's experience involves 'learning by doing'.
-Experience has shown that students value this approach and become more involved with the subjects and that their motivation increases.
-The Honours level research project further refines practical abilities and intensifies the development of independent learning skills, providing an excellent introduction to research-base skills for those intending to pursue a higher degree and consequent research orientated career.
+Experience has shown that students value this approach and become more involved with the subjects so that their motivation to produce high quality work increases.
+The Honours level research project further refines practical abilities and intensifies the development of independent learning skills, providing an excellent introduction to research-based skills for those intending to pursue a higher degree and consequent research orientated career.
 Many of the past graduates are now employed in promoted positions throughout the medical and health sector both at home and abroad.

 Students are taught using a wide range of innovative teaching approaches that are fully supported by the University Virtual Learning Environment, which also helps provide linkage between different learning environments (e.g. Home, University, & Placement) and aids the transition towards independent learner.
-There are a wide range of quality facilities, including well-equipped laboratories within the University to support students during the tenure of their degree, and the Life Science staff are renowned for their approachability and concern for student success.
+There are a wide range of quality facilities, including well-equipped laboratories within the University to support students during the tenure of their degree, and the Life Science staff are renowned for their approachabilty and concern for student success.

-This programme places a strong emphasis on the transition from student into a Biomedical Scientist, which involves more than just the acquisition of the relevant scientific and technical information.
-The University has recently engaged in a complete revision of its programmes, part of which relates to a focus on Personal Development Planning (PDP) to emphasise the importance of employability skills.
-Following graduation, many professions engage with Continuing Professional Development as a mandatory aspect of their employment, and since this is the natural successor to PDP, the student will be ideally prepared for the transition.
-In addition to this, students on the programme are encouraged to engage with the professional governing body (IBMS) as soon as they embark on the programme and then receive a wide range of opportunities to participate in professionally related activity.
+This particular programme places a strong emphasis on the transition from student into Biomedical Scientist, which involves more than just the acquisition of the relevant scientific and technical information.
+The University places focus on Personal Development Planning (PDP) to emphasise the importance of employability skills.
+Following graduation, a Biomedical Scientist engages with Continuing Professional

+Development as a mandatory aspect of their employment, and since this is the natural successor to PDP, the student will be ideally prepared for the transition.
+In addition to this, students on the programme are encouraged to engage with the professional governing bodies (HCPC and IBMS) as soon as they embark on the programme and then receive a wide range of opportunities to participate in professionally related activities, including a 15 week period spent in an approved clinical laboratory (SCQF L9 or year 3 of the programme).